Search

 Man at computer desk

 People have used checks as a form of payment since medieval times.
-Paper checks haven’t changed much since then.
-But in 2022, the U.S. Treasury Department saw an 84% increase in check fraud, often facilitated by online social networks.
+Paper checks haven’t changed much over the years.
+But since the pandemic, the U.S. Treasury Department has seen a 385% increase in check fraud.

 Read on to learn how criminals are stealing and “washing” checks, plus what you can do to better secure your company’s finances from this type of fraud.